|

 When using a form, it appears the same whether or not you are using

-control, that database can only be updated through MASTER
+control, that database can only be updated through MASTER.
+It

 cannot be updated through the non-concurrent products.
 The non-concurrent